+Theban Tomb 45 is situated in the area of Lower Sheikh ʿAbd el-Qurna, immediately adjacent to Theban Tomb 133.
 Theban Tomb 45 was constructed and partially decorated in the 18th Dynasty during the reign of Amenhotep II (ca. 1425-1400 BCE) for a man named Djehuty and his family.
-Djehuty was charged with overseeing the estate of a high priest of Amun named Mery (the owner of Theban Tomb 95), and he was chief of the weaving workshop at Karnak temple.
-Djehuty is depicted in the tomb with an unidentified woman, probably his wife, as well as with his mother, whose name is also Djehuty.
+Djehuty was overseer of the estate of a high priest of Amun named Mery (the owner of Theban Tomb 95), and he was chief of the weaving workshop at Karnak temple.
+Djehuty is depicted in the tomb with his mother, whose name was also Djehuty.
+In the Ramesside period, the tomb was reused by a man named Djehutyemheb, who was also a chief of weavers.
+His family members are also depicted in the tomb: his father Wennefer, his mother Isis, his wife Bakkhonsu, and their children and grandchildren.

 Theban Tomb 45 is a fascinating case of tomb reuse: the tomb was constructed and partially decorated with painted scenes and texts around 1400 BCE for Djehuty and his family.
 In the Ramesside period, the tomb was reused by Djehutyemheb and his family.
 Even though the practice of tomb reuse may call to mind images of usurpation, tomb robbery and destruction, this particular tomb was reused in a non-destructive manner and with consideration for the memory of the first tomb owner.
 The second tomb owner left most of the existing decoration in its original state and added his own decoration to wall sections that had been left undecorated by the first tomb owner.
 He also partially retouched and repainted some of the original paintings, thus updating them to contemporary style and (personal) taste.
 For example, garments, wigs, and furniture depicted in the tomb were altered, and new texts were added to the existing decoration.